akkartik/mu/vocabulary.md

 - Code-points: integer representing a Unicode character.
 Must be representable in 32 bits as utf-8; largest supported value is 0x10000.

+Mu will let you convert between bytes, graphemes and code-points using `copy`, and trust that you know what you're doing.
+Be aware that doing so is only correct for English/Latin characters, digits and symbols.

 ### Functions

 The most useful functions from 400.mu and later .mu files.
 Look in